BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 - Marge: 10 Photos.

 All of the photos are named with the name of the character in the photo followed by a number, so that will be considered the label.

+## Feature Extraction

+- The feature extraction is done in `MatLab` by running the `NASNetLarge` and `ResNet18` deep learning models on the images and extracting the features from the last layer of the model, named `activation_520` and `pool5`, respectively.
+The features extracted from the `NASNetLarge` model have 4032 features and the features extracted from the `ResNet18` model have 512 features.
+Both of them will be available in the `Dataset` directory and you can modify in the code  the `INPUT_FILES` constant, so you can choose which features you want to use to train the models.

 ## Algorithms